RohitMudili/ProjSonic/README.md

 ## Features

-- Real-time voice recording and transcription
+- Real-time voice recording and transcription using OpenAI Whisper
 - AI-powered conversation using OpenAI's GPT-3.5
 - Text-to-speech response using ElevenLabs
 - LiveKit integration for real-time audio streaming